What kind of undergraduate degree will I earn from LaGrange College Nursing?

 What documents are required to complete my admission file for nursing?

-• Completed Nursing Application
+Completed Nursing Application

-• Official transcripts from any college, university or technical college ever attended (documents must be post marked by the admission deadline)
+Official transcripts from any college, university or technical college ever attended (documents must be post marked by the admission deadline)

-• Copy of the ATI TEAS
+- Copy of your results from the ATI TEAS exam

 How often do you accept to the nursing program?